 Help for Software Ideas Modeler

 Software Ideas Modeler needs for its run installed .NET Framework 4.5.2.

-Software Ideas Modeler offers various editions which include different subsets of all features.
-During the evaluation period you may try any of offered editions and find the one which suits your needs best.
+Software Ideas Modeler offers various editions that include different subsets of all features.
+During the evaluation period, you may try any of the offered editions and find the one which suits your needs best.

 The following steps show you how to apply your license you get to e-mail after your purchase.